tarekelbaz-hub/tarekelbaz-hub/README.md

-# 👋 Hello, I'm [Tarek EL Baz] With over 14 years as an Infrastructure Engineer, I specialize in Datacenter Operations and Systems Engineering at MCIT.
-My expertise lies in ensuring high availability and stability of virtualized infrastructure across multiple layers.
-My mission is to maintain seamless 24/7 system uptime, protect applications through robust backup solutions.
+# 👋 Hello, I'm Tarek EL Baz With over 14 years as an Infrastructure Engineer, I specialize in Datacenter Operations and Systems Engineering at MCIT.
+My expertise lies in ensuring high availability and stability of virtualized infrastructure and protect applications through robust backup solutions.

 # In line with my professional development, I’ve deepened my expertise in DevOps practices, focusing on operational efficiency and accelerating delivery through automation and CI/CD pipelines.
 I’m proficient with a range of tools including Git, Docker, Kubernetes, Ansible, Jenkins, Terraform, Prometheus, Grafana and Cloud Computing.